草莓影视

 Monoclonal gammopathy of undetermined significance (MGUS)

 In monoclonal gammopathy of undetermined significance (MGUS), abnormal plasma cells make many copies of the same antibody (called a monoclonal protein).
-However, these plasma cells do not form an actual tumor or mass and do not cause any of the problems seen in multiple myeloma.
+However, these plasma cells don’t form an actual tumor or mass, and they don’t cause the other health problems that can be seen in multiple myeloma.

-MGUS is not considered cancer, but some people with MGUS will eventually develop cancers such as multiple myeloma or lymphoma.
-They might also develop amyloidosis, a condition associated with blood cancers.
-Each year, about 1% of people with MGUS develops one of these diseases.
-The risk is higher in people whose protein levels are particularly high.
+MGUS is not considered cancer, but some people with MGUS will eventually develop a cancer such as multiple myeloma or lymphoma.
+They might also develop amyloidosis, a condition linked with blood cancers (see below).
+Each year, about 1% of people with MGUS develop one of these diseases.
+The risk is greater in people whose monoclonal protein levels are particularly high.

 People with MGUS don’t need treatment, but they are watched closely to see if they get a disease that does need to be treated, such as multiple myeloma.